 If you’re shooting with a speedlight, you’ll need a bracket to affix it to a light stand.
 I have found this one to be universal for most speedlites.
 If you want to use a softbox with a Bowens mount, you’ll want this bracket instead which serves as an adapter.

 Speedlights generally take AA batteries and I suggest getting re-chargable batteries.
 I own this Eneloop set that comes with the charger and also has AAA batteries for my trigger.

 I would very first start off with just a basic diffuser since this will also be useful for natural light photography, in case you don't own one already.
-Eventually, you'll want to invest in other modifiers, but the ones that I use in this video and use in my studio and on location for shoots include this 47in softbox (nice and big!) and this strip softbox with grid.
-You will need a speedlight adapater in order to use the strip softbox.
-You’ll also need a light stand for mounting both of these items.
+Eventually, you'll want to invest in other modifiers based on the look and feel you’re going for in your images.
+These are a few that are great for food photography:

 Need help figuring out this new gear and how to create beautiful food images with it?
-Flash for Food Photography is an online course that can get you up and running with flash in only two hours and comes with support through a private online community.
+Flash for Food Photography is an online course that can get you up and running with flash and comes with support through a private online community.
 Enroll today!